TehGelly/autosplitters/README.md

 -Splits based on time for the initial split.
 -Splits based on save file for the console splits.
 -TODO: Find position pointer for final split and non-time-based initial split

+## INSIDE
+-Splits mostly based on positions dictated with the help of parhelion.
+-Splits based on cycle for the sub and mine splits, as time can only be gained in increments of 6 seconds during that section.
+-TODO: Look into moving the sub split 6 seconds back to line up better with the physical gubbins on the screen.